PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/SizeChecker.md

 ## Instructions

-1. Stand in front of the NPC that checks Pokémon sizes, avoid standing too close to the Pachirisu.
+1. Stand in front of the NPC that checks your Pokémon, avoid standing too close to Pokémon that you can interact with.
 2. Start the program in-game.

 ## Notes
-- The program does not currently notify you if a Pokémon qualifies for size marks, this may be added in a future update but for now you will have to check your Pokemon summary screen to see if a new mark has been acquired.
+- The program does not currently notify you if a Pokémon qualifies for marks and/or ribbons, this may be added in a future update but for now you will have to check your Pokemon summary screen to see if a new mark and/or ribbon has been acquired.

 ## Options